 Finally, what are your favourite playing card decks?

-On my coffee table now is the red Choice deck, blue Ohio studs, yellow Noc v3, Hollingworth, D&D vintage plaid, launch Virts, Edo Huang’s Nautical deck and a Portals wine deck.
-I’m honestly to scared to use the Hollingworth, but holy cow it’s epic!
+I have way to many favorites and all for different reasons, be it slights, cardistry or the artwork.
+On my coffee table now is the red Choice deck, blue Ohio studs, yellow Noc v3, Hollingworth, D&D vintage plaid, launch Virts, Edo Huang's Nautical deck and a Portals wine deck.
+I'm honestly to scared to use the Hollingworth, but holy cow it's epic!

 Thank you for your time and all the best, Ben.
-If you like what you’ve read here and want to support the Choice playing cards, you can find it on Kickstarter here
+If you like what you’ve read here and want to support the Choice playing cards, you can find it on Kickstarter here.

 Choice Playing Cards will be printed EPCC with the same stock and finish as the popular NOC v3's.
 Pledge starts from $9 and there are multiple add-ons available such as the cardistry tutorial DVD featuring eight flourishes by the Choice Team, Jamie D. Grant's "Anything is Possible" bottle and Ryan Edward's hand-crafted card clips.